-- (2) Subject to subrule (4), the chairperson of a general meeting may, on the basis of general agreement or disagreement or by a show of hands, declare that a resolution has been - (a) carried; or - (b) carried unanimously; or - (c) carried by a particular majority; or - (d) lost. - (3) If the resolution is a special resolution, the declaration under subrule (2) must identify the resolution as a special resolution. - (4) If a poll is demanded on any question by the chairperson of the meeting or by at least 3 other ordinary members present in person or by proxy - (a) the poll must be taken at the meeting in the manner determined by the chairperson; - (b) the chairperson must declare the determination of the resolution on the basis of the poll. - (5) If a poll is demanded on the election of the chairperson or on a question of an adjournment, the poll must be taken immediately. - (6) If a poll is demanded on any other question, the poll must be taken before the close of the meeting at a time determined by the chairperson. - (7) A declaration under subrule (2) or (4) must be entered in the minutes of the meeting, and the entry is, without proof of the voting in relation to the resolution, evidence of how the resolution was determined.
+- (2) Subject to subrule (4), the chairperson of a general meeting may, on the basis of general agreement or disagreement or by a show of hands, declare that a resolution has been - (a) carried; or - (b) carried unanimously; or - (c) carried by a particular majority; or - (d) lost. - (3) If the resolution is a special resolution, the declaration under subrule (2) must identify the resolution as a special resolution. - (4) If a poll is demanded on any question by the chairperson of the meeting or by at least 3 other ordinary members present in person or by proxy - (a) the poll must be taken at the meeting in the manner determined by the chairperson; - (b) the chairperson must declare the determination of the resolution on the basis of the poll. - (5) If a poll is demanded on the election of the chairperson or on a question of an adjournment, the poll must be taken immediately. - (6) If a poll is demanded on any other question, the poll must be taken before the close of the meeting at a time determined by the chairperson. - (7) A declaration under subrule (2) or (4) must be entered in the minutes of the meeting, and the entry is, without proof of the voting in relation to the resolution, evidence of how the resolution was determined. - (8) a three-quarters majority is needed for Special Resolutions at a General Meeting eg changing the constitution or winding up the association.

-60. Minutes of general meeting
+59. Minutes of general meeting

-- (1) The General Manager must cause minutes to be taken and kept. of each general meeting. - (2) The minutes must record the business considered at the meeting, any resolution on which a vote is taken and the result of the vote. - (3) In addition, the minutes of each annual general meeting must record - (a) the names of the ordinary members attending the meeting; and - (b) any proxy forms given to the chairperson of the meeting under rule 53(8); and
+- (1) The secretary, or a person authorised by the Board from time to time, must take and keep minutes of each general meeting. - (2) The minutes must record the business considered at the meeting, any resolution on which a vote is taken and the result of the vote.

-- (c) the financial statements or financial report presented at the meeting, as referred to in rule 50(3)(b)(ii) or (iii); and - (d) any report of the review or auditor's report on the financial statements or financial report presented at the meeting, as referred to in rule 50(3)(b)(iv). - (4) The minutes of a general meeting must be entered in the Association's minute book within 30 days after the meeting is held. - (5) The chairperson must ensure that the minutes of a general meeting are reviewed and signed as correct by - (a) the chairperson of the meeting; or - (b) the chairperson of the next general meeting. - (6) When the minutes of a general meeting have been signed as correct they are, in the absence of evidence to the contrary, taken to be proof that - - (a) the meeting to which the minutes relate was duly convened and held; and - (b) the matters recorded as having taken place at the meeting took place as recorded; and - (c) any election or appointment purportedly made at the meeting was validly made.
+- (3) In addition, the minutes of each annual general meeting must record - (a) the names of the ordinary members attending the meeting; and - (b) any proxy forms given to the chairperson of the meeting under rule 53(8); and - (c) the financial statements or financial report presented at the meeting, as referred to in rule 50(3)(b)(ii) or (iii); and - (d) any report of the review or auditor's report on the financial statements or financial report presented at the meeting, as referred to in rule 50(3)(b)(iv). - (4) The minutes of a general meeting must be entered in the Association's minute book within 30 days after the meeting is held. - (5) The chairperson must ensure that the minutes of a general meeting are reviewed and signed as correct by - (a) the chairperson of the meeting; or - (b) the chairperson of the next general meeting. - (6) When the minutes of a general meeting have been signed as correct they are, in the absence of evidence to the contrary, taken to be proof that - (a) the meeting to which the minutes relate was duly convened and held; and - (b) the matters recorded as having taken place at the meeting took place as recorded; and - (c) any election or appointment purportedly made at the meeting was validly made.